Skip to main

 Residential participants

-RESIDENTIAL CHECK-IN will begin at 9:15 a.m. on July 26, and all residential students should have completed their check in by 10:15 am.
-Students should come directly to Taylor Hall on the Fairfax Campus (building 94 on the Campus Map).
-If you are driving to campus, please park in Lot R and bring your bags to the front lobby to check in at the registration table.
-Please arrive as early as possible during the check-in window, as this will allow sufficient time for you to check-in, unpack, and meet your roommate before we leave the dormitory at 10:50 a.m. - Kickoff programming begins promptly at 11:00 a.m. and we will not return to the dormitory until 9:15 p.m.).
-Parents/guardians/visitors assisting with check-in may help deliver items to their student’s sleeping room, but must vacate Taylor Hall by 10:30 a.m.
-Once check-in is completed, for security reasons no parents/guardians or other visitors are permitted to enter the dormitories for the duration of the program.
+RESIDENTIAL CHECK-IN will begin at 9:15 am on July 24, and all residential students should have completed their check in by 10:15 am.
+Students should come directly to Piedmont Hall on the Fairfax Campus (building 64 on the Campus Map).
+If you are driving to campus, please park in Rappahannock Parking Deck and bring your bags to the front lobby to check in at the registration table.
+Please arrive as early as possible during the check-in window, as this will allow sufficient time for you to check-in, unpack, and meet your roommate before we leave the dormitory at 10:50 am - Kickoff programming begins promptly at 11:00 am and we will not return to the dormitory until 9:15 pm!).
+Parents/guardians/visitors assisting with check-in may help deliver items to their student’s sleeping room, but must vacate Piedmont Hall by 10:30 am.
+Once check-in is completed, for security reasons no parents/guardians or any other visitors are permitted to enter the HSA dormitory for the duration of the program.
 If a parent/guardian needs to visit a participant on campus during the program, program staff will facilitate a meeting at a separate location.

-RESIDENTIAL CHECK-OUT will begin at 3:15 p.m. on July 28, and all residential students should have signed out of the program no later than 4:00 p.m.
-Students must remove all personal items, dispose of trash and recycling in provided receptacles, and return any university-provided bedding/towels and their key card.
-Students will leave the awards ceremony and return to Taylor Hall (building 94 on the Campus Map).
-If you are being picked up, please have your ride park in Lot R. Be sure to visit the check-out table in the Taylor Hall Lobby before departing.
-Parents/guardians and other visitors assisting with check-out may enter the dormitory to help with clearing their student’s sleeping room, but participants and family/visitors must vacate Taylor Hall by 4:00 p.m.
+RESIDENTIAL CHECK-OUT will begin at 3:15 pm on July 26, and all residential students should have signed out of the program no later than 4:15 pm.
+Students must remove all personal items, dispose of trash and recycling in provided receptacles, and return university-provided bedding/towels and their key card.
+Students will leave the awards ceremony and return to Piedmont Hall (building 64 on the Campus Map).
+If you are being picked up, please have your ride park in Rappahannock Parking Deck.
+Be sure to visit the check-out table in the Piedmont Hall Lobby before departing.
+Parents/guardians and other visitors assisting with check-out may enter the dormitory to help with clearing their student’s sleeping room, but participants and family/visitors must vacate Piedmont Hall by 4:15 pm.

 Day-only participants

-Day-Only participants should report to the Exploratory Hall lobby on the Fairfax Campus (building 18 on the Campus Map, the main entrance is up the hill/steps by the benches).
+Day-Only participants should report to the Johnson Center Bistro on the Fairfax Campus (building 30 on the Campus Map).
+The Bistro is on the bottom floor.
 If you are being dropped off on campus, the best drop off location is to take Sandy Creek Way to York River Road, stop in front of Research Hall at the loading zone (building 50 on the Campus Map).
-From there it is a 3-5 minute walk up the hill into Exploratory Hall.
-Program staff will be available at both the Research Hall drop off area and in the main lobby of Exploratory Hall.
+From there it is a 3 to 5 minute walk up the hill past Exploratory and Enterprise Halls to the Johnson Center.
+Program staff will be available at both the Research Hall drop-off area and in the Bistro.

-Important: Students who are 14 and older may be given permission to self-check-in/check-out on the Authorization for Drop-off/Pick-upform.
-Please select this option if 1) you will be traveling independently to/from the program or 2) you will be dropped off/picked up from campus Kiss and Ride style (where the driver remains within the vehicle).
+Important: Students who are 14 and older may be given permission to self-check-in/check-out on the Authorization for Drop-off/Pick-up form.
+Select this option if 1) you will be traveling independently to/from the program or 2) you will be dropped off/picked up from campus Kiss and Ride style (where the driver remains within the vehicle).
 If the self-check option is not selected, a parent/guardian or other designated individual over the age of 16 listed on the student’s Authorization for Drop-off/Pick-up form will need to park and enter Exploratory Hall to show ID and check the participant in/out of the program daily.
-For those who prefer this option, free, 30 minute visitor parking is available on the first level of the Shenandoah Parking Deck.
+For those who prefer to check their student in and out, please utilize the free, 30 minute visitor parking available in the Shenandoah Parking Deck.

 Check-out Options